jdonaldson/golgi/Readme.md

 1. `@:default` : This route is triggered *only* for an empty path.
 2. `@:alias('additional_path', 'additional_path2')` : The following paths will also trigger
-   the given route, in addition to the route name.
+   the given route, in addition to the function name.
 3. `@:route('route_path1', 'route_path2')` : The following list of paths trigger
-   the route, but not the route name (unless the route name is manually included).
+   the route, but not the function name (unless the function name is manually included).

 Any additional route paths given in `@:alias` or `@:route` should be given as